Alsctiho/Ray-Tracer/README.md

 # Ray-Tracer
- A ray tracer based on imgui and Tracer assignment project in HKUST Comp4411
+ A ray tracer based on imgui and Tracer assignment project in HKUST Comp4411.
+  - Real time ray tracing
+  - Cel shading

  ## How to implement?
  ### ImGUI